UCMercedACM/Chapter-Website/docs/onboarding/index.rst

 Onboarding
 ==========

-This document goes over the onboarding of how to get started
+This document goes over the onboarding process and what you should know to get started

 .. toctree::
    :maxdepth: 2